10 ways to have a more sustainable Christmas

 2. Wine & dine in style

-Opt for organic wine this Christmas and not only will you be supporting a more sustainable system of farming, you’ll also be consuming less sulphur - which is rumoured to lessen the chances of a hangover!
-We're sold!
-You can find some award-winning organic wines on the marketplace.
+Opt for organic wine this Christmas and not only will you be supporting a more sustainable system of farming, you’ll also be consuming less sulphur dioxide, which is rumoured to be the cause of many hangovers...
+You can find some award-winning organic wines in our organic Festive Drinks gift guide.